 - Arjuna Award, by the Government of India in recognition of his outstanding achievement in Cricket, 1994.

-- Rajiv Gandhi Khel Ratna, India’s highest honour given for achievement in sports, 1997-98
+- Rajiv Gandhi Khel Ratna, India’s highest honor given for achievement in sports, 1997-98